-It is a low-growing, evergreen, perennial succulent, forming a mat of fleshy rosettes up to 1.2 inch (3 cm) in diameter.
+It is a low-growing succulent that forms a mat of fleshy rosettes up to 1.2 inches (3 cm) in diameter.
 Leaves are green or reddish, with cobwebby white hairs at the tips.
-Starry pink flowers are up to 0.4 inch (1 cm) in width in flat cymes on stems up to 5 inches (12.5 cm).
+The starry pink flowers are up to 0.4 inches (1 cm) across and appear in flat cymes on up to 5 inches (12.5 cm) tall stems.

-Soil: Sempervivum arachnoideum, as with most succulents, need excellent drainage.
+Soil: Cobweb Houseleek, as with most succulents, needs excellent drainage.
 Poor, sandy soil would be just fine.
-You could work some peat into heavier soil, to lighten them and improve drainage.
+You could work some peat into heavier soil to lighten them and improve drainage.

-Water: Regular in growing season, very little in winter.
+Water: It needs regular watering in the growing season, very little in winter.

 Pests and Problems

-Sempervivum arachnoideum can get vine weevil and may be subject to a rust.
+Cobweb Houseleek can get vine weevil and may be subject to rust.

 - Back to genus Sempervivum